Australia Day debate: 2020s

 An IPA poll commissioned in December 2020 and published in January 2021 showed that support for changing the date had remained a minority position.
 In January 2021, an Essential poll reported that 53% supported a separate day to recognise Indigenous Australians; however only 18% of these thought that it should replace Australia Day.
 A poll by Ipsos for The Age / The Sydney Morning Herald reported in January 2021 that 28% were in support of changing the date, 24% were neutral and 48% did not support changing the date.
 49% believed that the date would change within the next decade and 41% believed that selecting a new date would improve the lives of Indigenous Australians.
 Results were split by demographic factors, with age being a significant factor.
 47% of people aged 18–24 supported changing the date, compared to only 19% among those aged 55 years or older.
 Individuals who voted for the Greens were most likely to support the date change at 67%, followed by Labor voters at 31% and Coalition voters at 23%.

 A January 2022 IPA poll found 65% were opposed to changing the date, including 47% of 18–24 year olds, with 15% of the general population and 25% of 18–24 year olds in favour of changing it.
 However an Essential poll around the same time reported growing support for a change of date or an additional day of celebration for Indigenous Australians, at nearly 60%.

 A January 2023 Roy Morgan poll found that 64% said that 26 January should be known as "Australia Day".
 A majority of respondents under 35 favoured "Invasion Day", as did a majority of Greens supporters.
 Support for the name "Australia Day" was up across every age group compared to the year prior, with support for the name up by eight percentage points among respondents aged 18–24.
 Majorities of men, women, capital city residents, country residents, Coalition and Labor supporters and respondents in each state favoured "Australia Day".

-A December 2024 IPA poll found 69% agreed with the statement "Australia Day should be celebrated on January 26".
+A December 2024 Institute of Public Affairs poll found 69% agreed with the statement "Australia Day should be celebrated on January 26".